MultithreadCorner/Hydra/README.md

 All the examples are organized in .inl files, which implements the `main()` function.
 These files are included by .cpp and .cu files, which are compiled according with the availability of backends.
 TBB and CUDA backends requires the installation of the corresponding libraries and runtimes.
 These code samples uses, but does not requires [ROOT](https://root.cern.ch/) for graphics, and [TCLAP](http://tclap.sourceforge.net/) library for process command line arguments.
-Some functionality in Hydra requires Eigen, GSL, CuFFT and FFTW.
+Some functionality in Hydra requires GSL, CuFFT and FFTW.

 Examples
 --------